DavidResin/sitsitex/src/data/song_files/en.md

 So let's all raise a glass to that!

 I've heard they eat snow in Helsinki,
-In Sweden mostly weird trash,
+In Norway rotten raw fish,
 In Russia frozen Vodka,
 Thus if you're into cold food,
 Well Sitsit is the place to be!

 Germany smokes their Bregenwurst,
 In Norway they smoke salmon,
-In Sweden giant hay goats,
+In Brazil they smoke forests,
 The Netherlands smoke everything,
 So let's all roll a joint to that!